 Emperor Vespasian

-This Roman marble bust of Emperor Vespasian (70–80) from Ostia captures his stern features, emblematic of his reign.
-Following Nero’s chaos, Vespasian’s portraiture reflects a shift towards pragmatism and discipline, emphasizing realism over idealism.
-This artistic choice symbolizes a return to traditional Roman virtues under the Flavian dynasty, reinforcing Vespasian’s role in stabilizing and restoring the empire’s values.
+This Roman marble bust of Emperor Vespasian (70–80) from Ostia captures his stern features.
+Following Nero’s chaos, Vespasian’s portraiture reflects a shift toward pragmatism and discipline, emphasizing realism over idealism.
+This artistic choice symbolizes a return to traditional Roman virtues under the Flavian dynasty, reinforcing Vespasian’s role in stabilizing the empire’s values.